Chapter 48:

 “That and about half of the undead they fought were spawned from nothing, not from corpses, meaning that they would be weaker than normal,” Mania added.

 “Do not just try to justify our loss like that,” David cautioned.
-“Ultimately, the undead horde lost because our enemy’s army was just that much stronger.
+“Ultimately, the horde lost because our enemy’s army was just that much stronger.
 A kill ratio of thirty to one cannot solely be explained by our men being weaker.”

-“It is as you say, your majesty,” Mímir said.
-“When the undead horde originally sacked Black Port, they managed to overwhelm the city watch within an hour.
-The Holy Legion held out not only for longer than that against a much larger horde, but they also inflicted heavy casualties upon the undead as well.”
+“It is as you say, your majesty.
+When the undead horde originally sacked Black Port, they managed to overwhelm the city watch within an hour.
+Not only did the Holy Legion hold out for longer against a much larger horde, but they also inflicted heavy casualties upon the undead as well.”

 “So, our main army’s too weak right now then?”
 Abaddon groaned.

-“One thousand, your majesty.
+“One thousand, Lord Emperor.
 Nowhere near enough.”

 So, we’ve spawned, on average, five hundred Machai a month, David pondered.
 That means if I waited until as close to the end of the year as possible to launch my attack, we would have about six thousand Machai.
 I know they’re fairly strong, but so were those adventurers at the Shadow Tombs.